Swallowtails

 (NCBI-index: 95589)

-During my holiday in Bali, I discovered the Golden Birdwing (Troides amphrysus) which is quite common in Indonesia on montane forests at low to medium altitudes (30-1000m).
-In the male, the upper sides of the forewing are black or dark brown, with veins fringed by pale yellow.
+During my holiday in Bali, I discovered the Golden Birdwing (Troides amphrysus), which is quite common in Indonesia in montane forests at low to medium altitudes (30-1000 m).
+In males, the upper sides of the forewing are black or dark brown, with veins fringed by pale yellow.
 The upper side of the hindwing is golden yellow, with black veins and black spots on the edges.
-The base color of the female is black or dark brown, with veins bordered by white.
+The base colour of the female is black or dark brown, with veins bordered by white.
 The upper side of the hindwing has a smaller golden-yellow area at the base and several yellow spots at the edges.
 In both sexes, the undersides are equal to the tops.
 The abdomen is yellow, while the head and thorax are black.
-In the morning the butterflies fly at a height of 20 to 30m in the canopy.
+In the morning, the butterflies fly at a height of 20 to 30 m in the canopy.
 Females rest on the foliage, while males glide above them in wide circles.
 The males perform an elaborate, vibrating seduction several feet above the females before mating.
 Later in the day, both sexes descend to feed on flowering trees and shrubs.
-The flight period is throughout the year and the wingspan is 150-180mm.
+The flight period is throughout the year, and the wingspan is 150-180 mm.
 Host plant: Indian Birthwort.
 Dutch name: Goudgekleurde page.
-Frisian name: –
+Frisian name: